-As previously noted, the OCP NIC 3.0 card provides a notch on each side of the card rail edge for an internal locking mechanism to prevent card insertion and removal.
+The OCP NIC 3.0 card provides a notch on each side of the card rail edge.
+This feature is used in conjunction with a baseboard's internal locking mechanism to prevent card insertion and removal.
 The internal locking mechanism is a baseboard vendor's optional feature and is not shown in the views below.

 A 5.4 Kg force with a 1 second ramp may be applied to the heatsink during NIC ejection.
 The mechanical and thermal solution for an internal lock card shall be implemented such that the thermal performance is maintained for up to 10 force cycles (i.e., the NIC still passes all functional tests).

-SFF with Figetor Latch
+SFF with Pull Tab